2 Data Manipulation

 # ℹ 55 more rows

-This function keeps the same variables just reorders the rows according to the values we select.
-To see the changes at a first glance I will first select only few variables.
+This function retains the same variables and reorders the rows according to the values of the selected variables.
+To view the changes at a glance, we will first select only a few variables.

 data <- read_excel("data/forest_understory/Axmanova-Forest-understory-diversity-analyses.xlsx")